jdrsn/slate/source/includes/_files.md

 ### URL parameters

-In the request URL, you must replace `app` and `fileId` with your respective data.
+In the request URL, you must replace the parameters below with your respective data.

 Parameter | Description | Required
 --------- | ----------- |  -----------
-app | The name of the app to be used. | true u | The default user array. | true fileId | The id of the file to be retrieved. | false
+app | The name of the app to be used. | true u | The default user array. | true id | The id of the file to be retrieved. | false